GCUGrayArea/dwarfen-mohawk/docs/memory/progress.md

 - Configuration loads from environment variables
 - All file size limits followed (functions < 75 lines, files < 750 lines)

+**✅ DynamoDB Repository Layer (PR-002):**
+- Pydantic models for Event and ApiKey with full validation
+- BaseRepository with async CRUD operations using aioboto3
+- EventRepository with create, get_by_id, list_undelivered, mark_delivered
+- ApiKeyRepository with get_by_id, get_by_key_hash, create
+- Infrastructure script for DynamoDB table creation (Events with DeliveredIndex GSI, API Keys)
+- Comprehensive unit tests using moto for DynamoDB mocking
+- All repository methods use proper async context manager pattern

 ---

 ## What's In Progress

 **No PRs currently in progress.**

-PR-001 just completed.
-PR-002 (DynamoDB tables and repository layer) is now unblocked and ready to start.
+PR-002 just completed.
+PR-003 (API Key Authentication) and PR-004 (Event Service Layer) are now unblocked and ready to start in parallel.

 ---